 - Repeat this slow inhale, hold, and exhale process for 10 cycles or until you begin to feel better.

-This simple breathing exercise is effective because when you are feeling stressed, your breathing pattern changes.
+This simple deep breathing exercise is effective because when you are feeling stressed, your breathing pattern changes.
 When we feel anxious, out natural physiological response is to breathe too much in short shallow bursts.